jlema/photo-gallery-manager/README.md

 The Photo Gallery Manager App project had the following goals:

 1. Develop a full-fledged REST API for managing galleries and photos.

+- Add authentication and restrict different endpoints like delete to only admins.

 2. Implement a simple user interface to demonstrate some of the main features of the REST API:

+- User authentication.
 - Photo upload.
 - Gallery visualization.
 - Individual photo visualization.